atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

 <sub>Note that, python logical operations (3 > 2) must be enclosed in paretheses.
 True values (result of 3 > 2) are converted into a ubool(1.0) and False into ubool(0.0).</sub>

 **IMPORTANT**: The python logical operators ('and', 'or', and 'not' keywords)  have a different meaning when they are used with objects.
-Therefore, **ubool special logical operators must be used to deal with ubool values**.
+Therefore, **ubool special logical operators must ALWAYS be used to deal with ubool values**.

 <!---
 **ubool never should be used with python logical operators** (and, or and not keywords). **ubool special logical operators must be used instead**